BeliliFahem/om2m-java-client-api/readme.md

 * Create a content Instance
 * Verify if an application exist
 * Verify if a container exist
+* Retrieve all applications, from the server, as list of Java objects.

 # Implemented functions in this version
 * Manage OM2M server responses